 I get asked A LOT about the gear that I carry.
 Instead of writing out another blog post, I thought it would be helpful to put it here.
 I do not weigh my gear as many people do.
 I just don't find it burdensome to carry what I have.
 With four days of food and 2 liters of water I carry between 17-22 pounds.
 If you have any suggestions to where this page would be better seen, please shoot me an email!

 Hydration: 2 Liter Camelbak bladder with Sawyer Mini filter.
 I use this filter as an inline filter, meaning my Camelbak is a dirty bag and I filter through it.
 I wash my Camelbak in town every time we go in.
 I also use a Smartwater Bottle for mixing flavored drinks or to drink in camp.

 First Aid: Leukotape (duct tape for humans - get this now!); ibuprofen; Gold Bond Powder; Pepto Bismol Tablets; Carmex; chewable melatonin.
-I also take B12 supplements
+I also take B12 supplements and Calcium plus D.

-We will also obviously be carrying whatever maps and guidebooks will be necessary to complete the trails we will be hiking.
+I will also obviously be carrying whatever maps and guidebooks will be necessary to complete the trails we will be hiking.
 This will change throughout the hikes, so I didn’t cover it here.
 And, of course, if you're wondering if some of the gear you have is something you REALLY will need on the trail, check out my post about what gear you won't actually need on a thru hike as compiled by the AT Class of 2012!